Check initial fixed effects

 Using the reference in the “check initial estimates”

-Automatic initialization of the parameters of the PK library
+Automatic initialization of the parameters

 Note that the auto-init procedure takes into account the current initial values.
 Therefore, in the few cases where the auto-init might give poor results, it is possible to improve the results by changing manually the parameter values before running the auto-init again.